 Echinacea tincture

-Take gauze, make a bandage out of it, moisten it in the prepared solution and fix it in the place of inflammation of the lymph node with adhesive tape.
+Take gauze, make a bandage out of it, moisten it in the prepared solution and fix it at the site of inflammation of the lymph node with an adhesive plaster.
 Leave the compress overnight.

-When the first symptoms appear, it is recommended to use drugs that include antiseptic components.
+When the first symptoms appear, it is recommended to use medications that contain antiseptic components.
 An effective anti-inflammatory ointment must include antibiotics.
-Compresses with Levomekol, Levosin give a good result.
+Compresses with Levomekol and Levosin give good results.

-The use of such drugs for purulent inguinal lymphadenitis is categorically contraindicated.
+The use of such drugs for purulent inguinal lymphadenitis is strictly contraindicated

-If the expected result is not enough, the doctor may prescribe antibiotics.
+If the expected result is not enough, the doctor may prescribe the use of antibiotics.
 The main goal of antibiotic therapy is to eliminate the infection that caused the development of the inflammatory process.

-Prescribe drugs from the penicillin group: Ampiox, Ampicillin.
-The duration of medication and the dosage is calculated based on the degree of manifestation of symptoms.
+Prescribed drugs from the penicillin group: Ampiox, Ampicillin.
+The duration of medication and dosage are calculated based on the degree of symptoms.

-With a fungal infection of the lymph nodes, tablets with antifungal action are prescribed.
+At fungal infection lymph nodes, tablets with antifungal action are prescribed.
 These drugs include Itraconazole, Fluconazole, Ketoconazole.

 It is often difficult to determine the nature of the infection.
-Therefore, the doctor may prescribe a combination therapy: taking antibiotics and antifungal agents.
+Therefore, the doctor may prescribe combination therapy: taking antibiotics and antifungals.

-With a purulent form, physiotherapy procedures are strictly prohibited.
+In case of purulent form, physiotherapeutic procedures are strictly prohibited.

 Surgical intervention

-Previously, surgical removal of the affected lymph nodes was the only way to treat lymphadenitis.
-This intervention could affect the decrease in the process of outflow of lymphatic fluid.
+Previously surgical removal affected lymph nodes was the only way to treat lymphadenitis.
+This intervention could affect the reduction of the outflow process lymph fluid.

-For this reason, the surgical the operation is used only in emergency situations - if the disease is purulent in nature...
-In this case, drainage of the festering cavity is performed at the location of the inflamed lymph nodes.
+For this reason, surgical the operation is used only in emergency situations - if the disease is purulent in nature.
+In this case, drainage of the suppurating cavity is performed at the location of the inflamed lymph nodes.

 How to treat inflamed inguinal lymph nodes

-Only a specialist, after receiving the results of the examination, will be able to prescribe the necessary therapeutic measures.
-Before receiving the test results, the doctor will prescribe drugs, the action of which is aimed at strengthening the immune system.
-It is recommended to take 15-30 drops of Echinacea purpurea tincture 3 times a day.
+Only a specialist, after receiving the examination results, will be able to prescribe the necessary therapeutic measures.
+Before receiving the test results, the doctor will prescribe medications that are aimed at strengthening the immune system.
+It is recommended to take Echinacea purpurea tincture 15-30 drops 3 times a day.

-During treatment, you need to take care of a balanced and proper diet.
-It is recommended to increase the volume of sour milk products, fresh garlic, and fresh onions in the daily menu.
+During treatment, care must be taken to ensure a balanced and proper nutrition.
+It is recommended to increase the amount consumed in the daily menu. fermented milk products, garlic, onion in fresh.

-Garlic and onions - foods necessary to strengthen the body
+Garlic and onions are foods necessary to strengthen the body

-Fatty, salty, heavy food should be banned.
+Fatty, salty, heavy foods should be prohibited.
 The consumption of alcoholic and carbonated drinks is prohibited.

-If inflammation of the lymph nodes has arisen due to hypothermia, foot baths should be done.
+If inflammation of the lymph nodes occurs due to hypothermia, foot baths should be done.

-The main treatment for enlarged lymph nodes in the groin in women will be aimed at eliminating the cause of the inflammation.
-As soon as it becomes clear where the primary source is and when it is eliminated, the inguinal lymph nodes will decrease, and the disease will recede.
+The main treatment for enlarged lymph nodes in the groin in women will be aimed at eliminating the cause of inflammation.
+As soon as it becomes clear where the original source is and when it is eliminated, the inguinal lymph nodes will shrink and the disease will recede.

-Take action on time and the lymph nodes will not bother you
+Take measures on time and the lymph nodes will not bother you

-The appearance of an inflammatory process of the lymph nodes in the groin in women means that pathogenic bacteria have entered the body.
-Do not postpone a visit to the doctor, since only a specialist can establish the cause and prescribe treatment.
+The appearance of an inflammatory process in the lymph nodes in the groin area in women means that pathogenic bacteria have entered the body.
+You should not put off visiting a doctor, as only a specialist can determine the cause and prescribe treatment.

 All about inflammation of the inguinal lymph nodes in women.
-Watch a helpful video:
+Watch this helpful video:

 Inguinal lymphogranuloma: punishment for carelessness.
-Find out what it is about in the following video:
+Find out what it's all about in the following video:

 What causes inflammation of the lymph nodes?
-Look for the answer to the question in the video:
+Find the answer to the question in the video:

-In a healthy person, the lymph nodes are no more than peas or are not palpable at all.
-These organs of the immune system are filters that, while letting in lymphatic fluid, trap pathogenic microorganisms, preventing them from entering the bloodstream.
-In contact with strangers, the lymph nodes intensively produce T-, B- and NK-lymphocytes in order to normalize the state of the body.
-If it is not possible to quickly cope with foreign elements, painful changes begin to occur in the lymph nodes, leading to their increase, inflammatory (lymphadenitis) and non-inflammatory genesis (lymphadenopathy).
+U healthy person lymph nodes are no more than pea-sized or cannot be palpated at all.
+These organs of the immune system are filters that, by letting in lymphatic fluid, trap pathogenic microorganisms, preventing them from entering the blood.
+When in contact with strangers, the lymph nodes intensively produce T-, B- and NK-lymphocytes to normalize the body’s condition.
+If it is not possible to quickly cope with foreign elements, painful changes begin to occur in the lymph nodes, leading to their enlargement, of inflammatory (lymphadenitis) and non-inflammatory origin (lymphadenopathy).

 First of all, the reaction occurs in the group of lymph nodes closest to the affected organ.
-Hyperplasia of the inguinal nodes signals the presence of trouble in the area of the buttocks, lateral sections of the trunk, intestines, reproductive organs and lower extremities.
+Hyperplasia of the inguinal nodes signals the presence of trouble in the area of the buttocks, lateral areas of the torso, intestines, reproductive organs and lower extremities.

 ICD-10 code